cybnity/foundation/implementations-line/systems/README.md

 - Testable modules
 - Releasable modules

-Several assembly projects are managed regarding the packaging of modular and deployable systems relative to independent and autonomous containerized systems of security features, and/or integrated security applicative modules (e.g aggregation of security features).
+Several assembly projects are managed regarding the packaging of modular and deployable systems relative to independent and autonomous containerized systems of security features, and/or integrated applicative modules (e.g aggregation of CYBNITY domain's features).

 ### DEPLOYMENT VIEW
 See the [deployment view documentation](../../docs/uml/README.md#deployment-view-systems--applications) for more detail on the design requirements that describe the environments, infrastructures and operating conditions required to install, activate and operate the systems safely.

 # INFRASTRUCTURE PROJECTS
+The infrastructure projects governs the provisioning management at the Kubernetes level as an Infrastructure-As-Code implementation.

 ## APPLICATION MODULES PROJECTS
-Perimeter: packaged applicative or infrastructure modular systems as Services that can be executed (e.g capability to be deployed into an environment).
+Perimeter: packaged applicative or infrastructure modular systems as Services (Kubernetes service) that can be executed (e.g capability to be deployed into an environment).

 Project type: Terraform implementation structure.